A Group Photography Exhibit Curated by Abigail Ekue

 The Living Gallery, 1094 Broadway, Brooklyn, NY 11221

-Bare Men: The Group Show is a group photography exhibition celebrating all expressions of the male nude ranging from the classical to the erotic.
-Bare Men: The Group Show, curated by Abigail Ekue, will open on September 29 with a press preview.
-The Opening Reception will be held on Tuesday, October 1, 2019 from 7 to 10 PM.
-The show will be on view through October 4, 2019.
-The group exhibit features male nude photography from figure studies, fashion and glamour, editorial, outdoor, conceptual, erotic and self portrait genres.
+Bare Men: The Group Show curated by Abigail Ekue is a group photography exhibition celebrating all expressions of the male nude ranging from the classical to the erotic.
+Artists working in the figure studies, fashion and glamour, editorial, outdoor, conceptual, erotic and self portrait genres were invited and selected to participate.
 Each artist shares their own appreciation, familiarity or tension with the male nude through sensual, vulnerable, experimental and sexual imagery.
+Bare Men: The Group Show marks Abigail Ekue’s curatorial debut.

 Adam Burke, Aeric Meredith-Goujon, Andy Kabi, Anira Ivo, Ann-Marie Stillion, Arnold Barretto, Berta A. Daniels, Bill Mattern, DearIndifference, Ekin Balcıoğlu, Evan Murphy, Exposing40, H. Tim Secnal, Jen Folsom, Jeremy Marc Anthony, Joseph O’Neill, Linda Richard, Logan Benedict, Naked World, Nick Kershaw, Oliver Estrella, Only Sky Studios, Patrick, Peter J. Robinson Jr., Raj Kamal, Ryan Alvin, Shelagh Howard, Steve Stenzel, Tim Foley, Wolf Schwarz, Wylde Soul Photography, Zaza Greene